 An embodied memory arose last night.
 The memory was of being at the pool when I was ten years old.
 Cold after swimming, with a towel wrapped tightly around myself, I stood alone, shivering.
 Throngs of people were around me, but I was isolated and frozen.
 Nowhere to go, no one to be with.
-I sank deep into an abyssness from which I believed I would never transcend.
+I sank deep into an abysses from which I believed I would never transcend.

 Transformation itself requires a paradigm shift.
 It requires that there is somewhere else – a different context, a different reality, a different dimension or realm into which we will emerge.
-Without that knowing of that “opposing” paradigm, we can’t empower our clients, or ourselves for that matter, to empower themselves through a transformative process.
+Without the knowing of that "opposing" paradigm, we can’t empower our clients, or ourselves for that matter, to empower themselves through a transformative process.

 I’ve been noticing lately that my current paradigm limits my capacity to even know that the impossible is possible.
 I understand that my current paradigm of limitations and constraints is based on the past, on my lineage as a woman, my religious upbringing, and my family’s beliefs.
 My current paradigm is based on the country and the region I was born into.
 My current paradigm also includes the consensus view of reality as well as the collective consciousness.

 In my eyes, my work as a transformational coach requires me to keep stretching my own capacity to experience what is beyond my current paradigm.
 Did you know that?
 Do you practice that too?